 Here’s some good news — adding 5G coverage to your Verizon service won’t cost anything extra.
 That is, if you have the right unlimited data plan.

-Three of Verizon’s four unlimited data plans include 5G coverage as an included benefit.
+Three of Verizon’s four current unlimited data plans include 5G coverage as an included benefit.
 So if you want 5G at no extra cost, sign up for a Verizon Play More, Do More or Get More plan.
 The first two plans each cost $80 a month for a single line of data; Get More is the most expensive plan at $90 a month.
 There are discounts as you add more lines, so a family of four would pay $180 a month for four lines of Play More, which happens to be the best Verizon phone plan.

 There’s one other unlimited data plan available at Verizon — Start Unlimited.
 It’s the cheapest of Verizon’s current unlimited data options at $70 a month, but it also doesn’t include 5G coverage.
 To get 5G with a Start Unlimited plan, you’ll need to pay an extra $10 a month.
 At that point, you’re better off opting for the Play More or Get More plans.